Port Bypass Road

 Traffic Pattern Affecting U-turn to Miami Road

-Starting Jan.
-13, 2025, the contractor will close the U-turn on eastbound Spangler Blvd./State Road 84 before Security Checkpoint 2.
+The U-turn on eastbound Spangler Blvd./State Road 84 is closed before Security Checkpoint 2.
 This traffic pattern change during construction was approved by the Florida Department of Transportation.

 Scheduled Lane Closures